KixPanganiban/hackrecap/README.md

 6. Open your web browser and go to http://localhost:8888.

+## Routes

+- `/` index page which returns the HTML version of the summarized stories
+- `/api/stories` a JSON endpoint that accepts `limit` and `offset`, returning the summarized stories and their metadata

 ## Configuration

 The following environment variables need to be set to configure the app: